 Sometimes we experience victory in one area of marriage only to be faced with yet another battle.

-That’s discouraging because it feels like a step backwards.
-If it happens frequently, we learn to avoid getting our hopes up for fear they might be dashed.
+That’s discouraging because it feels like a step backward.
+If it happens frequently, you learn to avoid getting your hopes up for fear they might be dashed.
+Right?!?!?!

-But lately I’ve been reading in the Psalms about this idea that our hope in God is something we should be proud of, not ashamed of.
-David cries out again and again in the early chapters, “Let me not put to shame” (Ps.
-25:20 and others).
+But lately, I’ve been reading in the Psalms about this idea that our hope in God is something we should be proud of, not ashamed of.
+David cries out again and again in the early chapters, “Let me not put to share” (Psalms 25:20)

 Friend, don’t let the Enemy convince you that your little battle today was the first step on that downward spiral.

-Don’t let him dash your hopes by whispering lies like, “He’ll never change.”
+Don’t let him dash your hopes by whispering lies like, “Your Husband will never change.”

-If you want to stand firm in the battle for your marriage, you must learn to recognize progress and claim it for the victory that it is!
+If you want to stand for your marriage, you must learn to recognize progress and claim it for the victory that it is!

 Remember, you’re focused on winning the war, which means you need a long-term strategy.
 You need something to cling to when marriage gets tough.

-Every marriage has ups and downs, seasons of intimacy and seasons of survival mode.
+Every marriage has ups and downs, seasons of intimacy, and seasons of survival mode.
+Acknowledge each victory as you stand for your marriage to create momentum for victory!

 These are temporary setbacks unless we give them the power to weigh us down.